The Fallacy of the Cool Roof Winter Penalty

 - South Australia’s Cool Roofs Regulation – A Discussion Paper – Government of South Australia

 Want an independent report on cool roofs and the ‘winter penalty’ by Andre Desjarlais‘ 2009 presentation from Oak Ridge National Laboratory, US Department of Energy.
-This is the same DOE that rated Super Therm as having 20-50% energy savings in 3 different locations.
+This is the same DOE that rated Super Therm as having 20-50% energy reduction in 3 different locations.

 Reduces cooling loads: